-- 11. The assigned Recording Secretary will document the proceedings and prepare the minutes of the hearing. - 12.
-Deviations from these procedures must be approved in advance by the Office of the Dean of Students. - F. General Procedures for Formal Hearings - The Presiding Officer of the Conduct Board is responsible for conducting hearings in an orderly and proper manner.
-S/he is present throughout all phases of adjudication and acts to ensure that both parties receive the opportunity to present relevant facts and witnesses.
-In addition, the Presiding Officer ensures that final decisions rendered are in accordance with outlined procedures. - a.
-The Presiding Officer will call the meeting to order. - b.
-The Presiding Officer will explain the function of the hearing and verify that the Respondent and the Reporter(s) are aware of their rights. - c.
-All parties (Reporter, Respondent, advisors, and witnesses) will address the Conduct Board.
-Some parties may address the Board separately as deemed necessary by the presiding officer. - d.
+- b.
+The Presiding Officer will explain the function of the hearing and verify that the accused and the complainant(s) are aware of their rights. - c.
 The Presiding Officer will inform all parties that the Recording Secretary will take minutes during the proceedings.
-The Presiding Officer will introduce all parties, ask whether there will be any witnesses testifying on behalf of the Reporter and/or the Respondent, advise the Reporter and the Respondent of the right to be present at all stages of the hearing process, with the exception of deliberation, and read the charges. - e.
-The Presiding Officer will inform both parties that all witnesses will be asked to affirm the truthfulness of their testimony and that providing false information may result in sanctions for the Reporter, the Respondent, and/or the witnesses. - f.
-Both the Reporter and the Respondent will have the opportunity to present opening and closing remarks. - g.
-The Recording Secretary will read the incident report(s) and, as necessary, any statement(s) submitted on the case. - h.
-Conduct Board members may then question each party and the witnesses. - 2.
-Witnesses & Information for Formal Hearings - A list of expected witnesses and copies of any documents, in support of the charges, or in defense of the Respondent, shall be provided to the Conduct Board at least five (5) University business days before the hearing.
-If additional witnesses and/or information are obtained during this period, the hearing may be postponed at the discretion of the Presiding Officer. - b.
+The Presiding Officer will introduce all parties, ask whether there will be any witnesses testifying on behalf of the accused and/or the complainant(s), advise the accused and the complainant(s) of the right to be present at all stages of the hearing process, with the exception of deliberation, and read the charges. - d.
+The Presiding Officer will inform both parties that all witnesses will be asked to affirm the truthfulness of their testimony and that providing false information may result in sanctions for the accused, the complainant(s), and/or the witnesses. - e.
+Both the accused and the complainant(s) will have the opportunity to present opening and closing remarks. - f.
+The Recording Secretary will read the incident report(s) and, as necessary, any statement(s) submitted on the case. - g.
+Judicial Board members may then question each party and the witnesses.

+2. Witnesses & Evidence for Formal Hearings

+- a.
+A list of expected witnesses and copies of any documents, in support of the charges, or in defense of the accused, shall be provided to the Judicial Board at least five (5) University business days before the hearing.
+If additional witnesses and/or evidence are obtained during this period, the hearing may be postponed at the discretion of the Presiding Officer. - b.
 A witness must come before the Board with the understanding that he/she will be questioned only regarding the said accusations. - c.
 A witness must answer questions to the best of his/her knowledge.
-Providing false information during a testimony at a hearing is a violation of the Student Code of Conduct and may be sanctioned accordingly. - d.
-Conduct Board members may question witnesses called by the Respondent. - e.
+Providing false information during a testimony at a hearing is a violation of the Code of Conduct and may be sanctioned accordingly. - d.
+Judicial Board members may question witnesses called by the accused. - e.
 All witnesses will be excused from the hearing room upon completion of their testimonies.
-The Presiding Officer will advise these witnesses that they are not to discuss their testimonies outside of the hearing room, including once the Board has rendered a decision.
+The Presiding Officer will advise these witnesses that they are not to discuss their testimonies outside of the hearing room, including once the Board has rendered a decision. - f.
+The members of the Judicial Board may recall any witnesses from either party if necessary. - g.
+The Presiding Officer may recess a hearing if he or she concludes that the Board requires additional evidence to render a final decision.